osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 rostopic pub --once right_hand/command atlas_msgs/SModelRobotOutput {1,2,1,0,0,0,0,255,0,155,0,0,255,0,0,0,0,0}
 ~~~

-Or you can change to `Scissor` mode and close the fingers:
+Or you can change to `scissor` mode and close the fingers:

 ~~~
 rostopic pub --once right_hand/command atlas_msgs/SModelRobotOutput {1,3,1,0,0,0,255,255,0,155,0,0,255,0,0,0,0,0}